petersn/duckchess/README.md

 The engine uses TensorFlow.js to perform inference, and a WASM backend written in Rust for MCTS.

+## Building

+Currently everything is a big mess, but I can clean up the code at some point if folks want to modify it.
+But I'm going to leave it as a massive mess until someone expresses interest.

 ## Bug reports / improvements

 Feel free to email me at schmidtnielsenpeter@gmail.com